webplatform/docs-wpd/Content/Content_List/index.md

 * CSS gradients
 * Border-image
 * box-shadow

+=== ARTICLE BATCH 5 ===

+'''OWNER: xxxxxxxxxxxxxxxxxxxxxx'''

+Notes: the owner of this batch should checkout the Adobe http://beta.theexpressiveweb.com/ resource, to see what tutorials we can use from there.
+They are willing to donate those to the project/

+====CSS====

 * [http://www.w3.org/community/webed/wiki/Styling_lists_and_links Styling lists and links] (Opera)
 * [https://developer.mozilla.org/en/CSS/Getting_Started/Lists Lists] (Mozilla)
 * [http://www.w3.org/community/webed/wiki/Styling_tables Styling tables] (Opera)